 The most delicious vegan 3-bean chili you'll ever have!
-Made with three types of beans, green bell pepper, red onion, quinoa, tomato, green chilies, corn, and the absolute best spice blend.
+Made with three types of beans, green bell pepper, red onion, rice or quinoa, tomato, green chilies, sweet corn, and the absolute best spice blend.

 I actually first tasted a version of this vegan chili during a food science lab when I was in college to become a registered dietitian.